jieunkang-101/pizza-parlor/README.md

 #### By **_Jieun Kang_**

 ## Description
 A website for a pizza company where a user can choose individual toppings and a size to order a pizza.
-It displays output the cost of pizza depending on the slections user chosen.
+It displays output the cost of pizza depending on the selections user chosen.

 ## Setup/Installation Requirements